 How to Fix Logitech Wireless Mouse Not Working

-Logitech is a renowned PC peripheral manufacturer, best known for its quality keyboards, mice, headsets, and gaming-focused peripherals.
-However, in some cases, Logitech wireless mice stop working and many users have a hard time figuring out what the problem might be.
+Logitech is a renowned PC peripheral manufacturer.
+However, in some cases, Logitech wireless mice stop working, and many users have difficulty figuring out the problem.
 This article will shed some light on this issue and provide you with ways to resolve it.

-The first thing you should do is check your mouse’s battery.
-If your batteries are failing, then you should experience choppy mouse cursor movements.
-Insert a new battery into your mouse, but before you do, leave your mouse without a battery for a few minutes allowing it to fully discharge.
-Also, remove the USB receiver.
+If your mouse battery is failing, you should experience choppy mouse cursor movements.
+Remove the battery, leave your mouse without it for a few minutes allowing it to fully discharge.
+Also, disconnect the USB receiver.
 Doing these things will perform a hard reset of the device.
-Then, insert the new battery and plug the USB receiver, and check if that fixed the issue.
+Then, insert the new battery and plug in the USB receiver.

-Another reason your mouse cursor’s movements may be choppy is if you’re using your mouse on an incorrect surface such as a glossy desktop.
-Try a different surface or try using your mouse on a quality mousepad.
+Another reason your mouse cursor's movements may be choppy is if you're using your mouse on an incorrect surface, such as a glossy desktop.
+Try a different surface.

 However, in most cases, Logitech mice stop working due to driver issues.
-Drivers are essential for any device to function properly and while you may not think that mouse drivers are important, rest assured that they are.
+Drivers are essential for any device to function properly, so try updating them.

 Table of Contents: